 This banana bread recipe with chocolate chips might be one of the best quick breads I make.
 I’ll always love my Simple Banana Bread, but adding chocolate chips turns an ordinary loaf of banana bread into something special.

 Chocolate Chip Banana Bread is such a versatile baked good.
 I’ve served it for dessert with a scoop of vanilla ice cream, enjoyed a slice for a midday snack and spread it with butter first thing in the morning for breakfast.

 A loaf of homemade chocolate chip banana bread also makes a fantastic hostess gift or potluck dish!
 I’ve never known any chocolate lover or banana bread fan to turn down a slice or two of this loaf.

 Anytime is a good time for banana bread, especially when chocolate chips are involved!

 Looking for a great banana muffin recipe?
 Give Banana Bread Muffins and Chocolate Chip Banana Muffins a try.
 Chocolate lovers will also adore my Chocolate Banana Muffins as well as my Chocolate Banana Cake recipe!
-Other great recipes that you can add chocolate chips to the Betty Crocker Banana Bread recipe and my Banana Bread With Sour Cream recipe.
+Other great recipes that you can add chocolate chips to are the Betty Crocker Banana Bread recipe and my Banana Bread With Sour Cream recipe.